Entree3k/Useful-Software/Personalization Programs/Personalization Tools.md

 ### [Tabme](https://github.com/Far-Se/tabame): Tabame is an alternative to Windows Taskbar.
 It also contains great tools such as advanced Hotkeys, QuickRun, Trktivity and Wizardly.
 (Free, Open-source)

 ### [Transparent TB](https://github.com/TranslucentTB/TranslucentTB): Utility for Windows enabling users to make the taskbar transparent for a sleek desktop look.
-(Free)
+(Free, Open-source)

 ### [Winaero Tweaker (WinToys)](https://bogdan-patraucean.github.io/about/wintoys/): Tweaking utility for Windows offering customization options for various settings and features.
-(Free)
+(Free, Open-source)